Marginal treatment effects in the absence of instrumental variables: Introduction

 \section{Introduction}

 The marginal treatment effect (MTE), which was developed in a series of seminal papers by \citet{heckman1999local,heckman2001local,heckman2005structural}, has become one of the most popular tools in social sciences for describing, interpreting, and analyzing the heterogeneity of the effect of a nonrandom treatment.
-The MTE is defined as the expected treatment effect conditional on the observed covariates and normalized error term consisting of unobservable determinants of the treatment status.
-Although the definition of MTE does not necessitate an instrumental variable (IV), nearly all the existing identification strategies for the MTE rely heavily on valid instrumental variation that can induce otherwise similar individuals into different treatment choices.
+The MTE is defined as the expected treatment effect conditional on observed covariates and a normalized error term that consists of unobservable determinants of the treatment status.
+Although the definition of the MTE doesn't necessitate an instrumental variable (IV), nearly all the existing identification strategies for the MTE rely heavily on valid instrumental variation which can induce otherwise similar individuals into different treatment choices.
 This is mainly because the MTE has been regarded as an extension of and supplement to the standard IV method in the causal inference literature.
-In the most common case of just-identification, in which only one IV is available, the exogeneity or randomness of the IV is fundamentally untestable and usually informally verified by regressing the IV on a set of pretreatment characteristics.
-However, a large body of empirical studies presented at least weak evidence against the (conditional) randomness of the IV in use \citep[e.g.,][]{arnold2018racial, cornelissen2018benefits, kamhofer2019heterogeneity, fischer2020long, mountjoy2022community, westphal2022marginal}.
-The exclusion restriction, which is another condition underlying the validity of IV, has also been challenged more often than not \citep[e.g.,][]{jones2015economics}.
+However, in practical applications, the validity of IVs is usually difficult to justify.
+In the most common case of just-identification in which only one IV is available, the exogeneity or randomness of the IV is fundamentally untestable.
+The exclusion restriction, which is another condition underlying the validity of IVs, has also been challenged more often than not \citep[e.g.,][]{van2007economic, jones2015economics}.